May 2026 Visa Bulletin: Latest Dates, Priority Date Movement & Key Updates

 High-demand categories, especially EB-2 and EB-3 for India and China, often have long waiting periods.

-- EB-1 (Priority workers) remained unchanged across all countries, with most regions staying current and no forward movement for China and India.
+- The EB-1 category remained unchanged across all countries, with most regions staying current and no forward movement for China and India.

 EB-1: Extraordinary People, Outstanding Researchers and Professors, and Multinational Executives and Managers